Skip to content

 (active_physical_storage_size + time_travel_physical_storage_size + fail_safe_physical_storage_size) * active_physical_storage_price + long_term_physical_storage_size * long_term_physical_storage_price

-Masthead analyses your data storage usage retrospectively, and with the information about alternative costs of each of the billing model creates a recommendation for the opportunities where the switch will provide consistent and confident saving outcome.
+Masthead analyzes your data storage usage retrospectively and, using information about the alternative costs of each billing model, creates a recommendation for opportunities where the switch provides a consistent and confident saving outcome.

 1. Review storage billing recommendations for the datasets on Storage Cost Insights page.